-Sell within groups
+Validate your products: Sell within groups

-Create your online store
+5. Create your eCommerce store

 Every small business needs an online presence.
 It is easier to sell food online when you have an online store.
 You can choose to set up an online store for free with Instamojo and upgrade to a brand new premium store once you are familiar with the eCommerce business.

 Rajlaxmi store sells fresh Maharashtrian snacks to customers with the premium store.